MatthewDailey/open-sdr/README.md

 OpenSDR helps you research companies and find people on LinkedIn, automating the tedious aspects of lead generation.

+> What if Claude Code went into sales instead?

 ## Getting Started

 OpenSDR is a commandline tool you'll run from Terminal and you need to install it with `npm`.